WILLIAMSON CARSON & CO LTD – TERMS OF BUSINESS JULY 2018

 Conflict of interests – we are transparent in our relations with clients

-We will endeavor always to act in the best interests of you our client.
+We will endeavour always to act in the best interests of you our client.
 However, circumstances can arise where we or one of our other clients may have some form of interest in business being transacted for you.
-If this happens or we become aware that our interests or those of one of our other clients conflict with your interests, we will write to you and obtain your consent before we carry out your instructions, and detail the steps we will take to ensure fair treatment.
+If this happens or we become aware that our interests or those of one of our other client’s conflict with your interests, we will write to you and obtain your consent before we carry out your instructions and detail the steps we will take to ensure fair treatment.

 When acting on your behalf in relation to a claim, we shall use all reasonable endeavours, to handle all elements of the claim with due care, skill and diligence including forwarding to you promptly any payments received from your insurers.
 We will advise you promptly of the insurers’ requirements concerning claims, including the provision of information required to establish the nature and extent of the loss.